AustinOverholt/ngSpa/README.md

 A single page angular application

+I use this project to test out new things I'm working on and learning.

-Includes a web scraping feature to get data from specified URL Currently only scrapes images from site and stores in a Sql database
+Currently it includes a web scraping feature to get data from specified URL only scrapes images from site and stores in a Sql database